yashsriram/alieneffects-13r3/README.md

 * `sudo pip3 install alienware-13r3-alien-effects` to install
 * To install from source, clone this repo and `sudo python3 setup.py install`
 * `sudo alieneffects-13r3 --THEME_FILE <path-to-theme-file>` to apply a theme
-* `sudo alieneffects-13r3` to open a Textual User Interface where you can select themes
-    * First field is the themes directory
-    * After setting it, a list of files in the that directory will appear below
-    * By hovering through them, you can see the overview of each theme on the right panel
-    * Press enter to apply a theme
 * Some themes have stochasticity (randomness) in them, so applying same theme multiple times can lead to different themes

 ![Alt TUI](github/tui-screenshot.png)